Aritra-Dey-117-XT/Blog_API/readme.md

     nodemon app.js
 ---

+## Testing Tips

+- Test with missing or invalid parameters (e.g., no email, invalid email format, weak password).
+- Try accessing protected routes without authentication to verify authorization.
+- Test image upload by:
+  - Uploading a valid image via `POST /upload/upload` using form-data with key `image`.
+  - Uploading multiple files or non-image files (should be rejected).
+- `GET /upload/images` returns an array of image URLs.
+Visit a URL in the browser to view the image.

+> ⚠️ Ensure the `./uploads` folder exists in the project root for storing uploaded images.

 ## Sample Postman Collection (in JSON)

 A `Blog_API.postman_collection.json` file exported from Postman.
-* Developers are encouraged to test additional API request scenarios, such as missing or invalid parameters (e.g., no email, invalid email format, or weak passwords).
-* You may also test access to protected routes without authentication to evaluate the robustness and effectiveness of the API's validation and authorization mechanisms.

-Some Example API Requests in `/postman/Blog_API.postman_collection.json` are:
+An example `POST /signup` API request in `/postman/Blog_API.postman_collection.json` given below:

 ```json
 {